PALEOtoolkit/PALEOtutorials.jl/docs/src/HOWTOshowmodelandoutput.md

 ### Examples for a column-based model

-Visualisation of spatial and wavelength-dependent output from the PALEOdev.jl ozone photochemistry example (a single 1D atmospheric column):
+Visualisation of spatial and wavelength-dependent output from the PALEOatmosphere.jl ozone photochemistry example (a single 1D atmospheric column):

 #### 1D column data
+To plot O3 mixing ratio vs height in the 1D atmosphere column, at the last model timestep:

+    julia> plot(title="O3 mixing ratio", paleorun.output, "atm.O3_mr", (tmodel=1e12, column=1),
+                swap_xy=true, xscale=:log10) # plots O3 vs default height coordinate, at the nearest model time to 1e12 yr (ie the last timestep)

+To plot results from multiple output times:

-    julia> plot(title="O3 mixing ratio", output, "atm.O3_mr", (tmodel=[0.0, 0.1, 1.0, 10.0, 100.0, 1000.0], column=1),
+    julia> plot(title="O3 mixing ratio", paleorun.output, "atm.O3_mr", (tmodel=[0.0, 0.1, 1.0, 10.0, 100.0, 1000.0], column=1),
                 swap_xy=true, xscale=:log10, labelattribute=:filter_records) # plots O3 vs default height coordinate

-Here the optional `labelattribute=:filter_records` keyword argument is used to generate plot labels from the `:filter_records` FieldArray attribute, which contains the `tmodel` values used to select the timeseries records.
-The plot recipe expands the Vector-valued `tmodel` argument to overlay a sequence of plots.
+Here the plot recipe expands the Vector-valued `tmodel` argument to create a composite plot.
+The optional `labelattribute=:filter_records` keyword argument is used to generate plot labels from the `:filter_records` FieldArray attribute, which contains the `tmodel` values used to select the timeseries records.

 This is equivalent to first creating and then plotting a sequence of `FieldArray` objects: